leetnz/leetnz.github.io/index.md

 Leet is my consulting company which I have estabished to start helping companies with thier technical challenges on demand.

-I pride myself in keeping up to date with engineering best practices and using cross-disciplinary approaches to deliver high-quality, on-time, and solves the right problem.
+I pride myself in keeping up to date with engineering best practices and using cross-disciplinary approaches to deliver high-quality solutions.

 ### Design Approaches